chloessutherland/mayanGregorianCalendarConverter/README.md

 6. Iterate through the days - advance one day at a time in both calendars until the desired date is reached

-	a.
-Update the Gregorian calendar:
+	- Update the Gregorian calendar:

 		- If the current day = last day of the month then move to the next month